 The stark reality is:

-The quality and consistency of the engineering from the quality companies is such good value that there is absolutely no reason not to seek out and use those companies that deliver value engineering.
+The quality and consistency of the engineering from the quality engineering consultancies is such good value that there is absolutely no reason not to seek out and use those companies that deliver value engineering.

 Now don’t get confused.